mcmoodoo/zk-ogs/README.md

 - **Swap reentrancy** – Escrow updates happen before the pool’s state changes to avoid double-escrowing across nested hooks.
 - **Proof optionality** – During development you can deploy without the verifier contract; the manager accepts a mock flag to skip proof verification while still enforcing commitments.

+## Design Exploration

+We tracked the alternative commit–reveal models that led to the current flow, including trusted adjudication, zk approaches, and the final hybrid we shipped.
+Review the discussion and trade-offs in [`notes/different_approach.md`](notes/different_approach.md).

+## Further Plan

+- [ ] Explore implementing another game that’s more suitable for ZKP (e.g., Battleship).

 ## License

 GPLv3